railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 Delivery based on Ordered Quantities
 ------------------------------------

-To add the delivery charges to the quotation, use the button :guilabel:`Delivery Costs` available on the Sales Order tab of the form.
-A dialog box opens, asking you to select a delivery mode from one of the preconfigured available ones.
+To add the delivery charges (or transport costs) to the quotation, use the button :guilabel:`Delivery Costs` available on the `Sales Order` tab of the form.
+A dialog box opens, asking you to select a delivery mode from the list available.

 .. figure:: images/sale_delivery.png
    :scale: 75
    :align: center

-   *Adding a delivery charge to an order*
+   *Adding Transport Costs to an Order*

-Once the delivery mode has been selected, OpenERP automatically adds a line to the draft order with the amount calculated by the delivery function.
+Once the delivery mode has been selected, OpenERP automatically adds a line to the quotation with the amount calculated by the delivery function.
 This technique enables you to calculate the delivery charge based on the order and then, separately, how the products will really be delivered to the customer.